-One purpose of both medical malpractice and products liability law is to compensate individuals who have been harmed.
-Another, however, is to create an environment in which medical practitioners are encouraged to maintain a certain standard of care and device manufacturers have incentive to make safe products.
-The legal procedure used in reaching these goals, however may differ in medical malpractice and products liability suits.
+One purpose of both medical malpractice and product liability law is to compensate individuals who have been harmed.
+Another, however, is to create an environment in which medical practitioners are encouraged to maintain a certain standard of care and device manufacturers have incentives to make safe products.
+The legal procedure used in reaching these goals, however, may differ in medical malpractice and product liability suits.

 In a case decided late last year, a Texas Appeals Court took up this issue.
 In the case, a plaintiff alleged that a doctor had used a certain medical device known as an Eclipse Sphere in a way that was off-label and experimental, and that he had not properly obtained the informed consent of the patient.
 The suit named both the doctor and the medical device manufacturer, because of alleged solicitation on the part of the manufacturer for the off-label use and failure to provide required warnings about such use.

-While this case is unusual, it illustrates the complexity and difficulty of prosecuting successful civil liability suits against defective medical device manufactures.
-People who have suffered serious injury because of medical malpractice or defective medical equipment should not lose hope however.
+While this case is unusual, it illustrates the complexity and difficulty of prosecuting successful civil liability suits against defective medical device manufacturers.
+People who have suffered serious injury because of medical malpractice or defective medical equipment should not lose hope, however.
 They can consult with an experienced Texas attorney who can explain the applicable laws and help them build a solid case.

 Source: Above The Law, “Texas Appellate Court: Medical device manufacturer not “health care provider” under Texas Medical Liability Act,” John W. Scanlan, J.D., Accessed March 10, 2016